 What is Falconry?

 Falconry is the practice of hunting of wild animals in their natural environment with a specially trained bird of prey.
-Small or larger animals are typically hunted, such as squirrels and rabbits.
+Falcons typically hunt small or larger animals such as squirrels and rabbits.

 The School has several falcons, including peregrines they use for educational displays.
 They use both ancient falconry methods and modern devices and techniques to show the glorious flying abilities of the falcon.